dubway420/ForestWarden/GoogleImagesScraper/README.md

 # GoogleImagesScraper

-Get API and CSE keys & update them in Config.json - https://programmablesearchengine.google.com/
+To install: 'npm install'

+Then you need an API and CSEID for google, you can get them here - https://programmablesearchengine.google.com/ And store them in the config file.